kubecost/docs/getting-started.md

 # Getting Started

-A guide for Day 1 on Kubecost, including product configuration and recommended next steps.
+In this guide, we’ll walk you through how to get started on Kubecost after completing the [installation steps](http://kubecost.com/install).
+We provide commonly used product configurations and recommended next steps for using the product.

 __Configuration__
 [Using an existing Prometheus or Grafana installation](#custom-prom)